GaryMcD/Learning-Rust-A-Lesson-in-Humility/README.md

 If you are reading along and find errors or typos, feel free to submit a pull request to resolve it.
 I will work on implementing fixes and edits as quickly as I can.

 Thanks for joining me in this adventure!

+# Table Of Contents
+- 01 - The Beginning
+- 02 - I Can Write a Function